wazuh/wazuh-documentation/source/learning-wazuh/survive-flood.rst

     |     :width: 100%                                                                              |
     +-----------------------------------------------------------------------------------------------+

-2. Notice that the flooding events only arrived at the Wazuh manager at a rate of 20 eps, our intended limit.
-The client buffer eps limit worked!
+2. Notice that the flooding events only arrived at the Wazuh manager at a rate of 50 EPS, our intended limit.
+The client buffer EPS limit worked!

 3. Notice that only 1,269 hits are reported for a flood.
 It appears many of the flooded events were lost.